lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 First, the minion taking damage can play combat cards that prevent damage.
 These damage prevention cards are played one at a time until all the damage is prevented or until the minion chooses not to play any more.
 Any unprevented damage is successfully inflicted.
-Damage prevention cards or effect cannot be played or used if there's no damage left to prevent.
-They can be used to prevent less damage than they ought though.
+Damage prevention cards or effects cannot be played or used if there's no damage left to prevent.
+They can be used to prevent less damage than they ought to though.
 Prevention effects are applied to the damage being currenlty resolved, they do not carry over to later damage.

 The damage is then mended, if the victim is a vampire, or burns life counters, if the victim is an ally or a retainer.